 Is it necessary to have the best smartwatch?
 Maybe not, but they can certainly make life a lot easier in various situations.
 Plus, they're a ton of fun to play with.

 Are you in the market for a fancy new smartwatch?
-If so, I'm here to review the best smartwatches available to you right now.
+If so, I'm here to rank and compare the latest smartwatches available to you right now.

 The Best Smart Watch - In This Guide